skalenetwork/machinepal/docs/intro.md

 ## 🏗️ How It Works: The Digital Toll Booth

-Think of **MachinePay** as a **toll booth for your digital highway**.
+Think of **MachinePal** as a **toll booth for your digital highway**.
 Instead of requests hitting your website or API directly, they first pass through the gatekeeper.

 1.  **🔗 A user requests a resource** → `GET /my-secret-api-endpoint`
-2.  **🚦 MachinePay intercepts** → Sees no payment is included.
+2.  **🚦 MachinePal intercepts** → Sees no payment is included.
-3.  **🛑 Access Denied (for now!)** → MachinePay sends back a `402 Payment Required` error, including a crypto invoice to pay.
+3.  **🛑 Access Denied (for now!)** → MachinePal sends back a `402 Payment Required` error, including a crypto invoice to pay.
 4.  **💳 User's browser/client pays the invoice** → The request is sent again, this time with proof of payment.
-5.  **✅ Payment Verified** → MachinePay confirms the on-chain payment.
+5.  **✅ Payment Verified** → MachinePal confirms the on-chain payment.
 6.  **📡 Request Forwarded** → The original request is now sent to your real website/API.
 7.  **📬 Content Delivered** → Your server's response is passed back to the user.